+It’s 2018.
+Happy New Year everyone!
+One of my new year resolutions is to ensure I give myself time and have time to myself.
+So this is just a little insight to my own relaxtion.
 Many people have different interpretations of relaxing and relaxing is completely different to everyone depending what what people enjoy and what people don’t enjoy.
-Since starting back at University I’ve been trying to make sure I am making time for ‘relaxing’ and making time for myself.
-So I thought I would share with you, how I try and relax and how I wind down after a day at university or a long day at work.
+Since starting back at University I’ve been trying to make sure I am making time for ‘relaxing’ and making time for myself, as it it quite stressful trying to fit everything in.
+So I thought I would share with you, how I am going to try and relax and how I wind down after a day at university or a long day at work.

 One of the first ways I enjoy to wind down is by sipping on a glass of wine during the evening.
 If I feel like I’ve had the most stressful day I will run hot bubble bath, use my favourite The Body Shop tea tree facial mask and take a dip and take my glass of wine with me.
 If gives me time to myself and really lets me reflect on events through out the day and plan my upcoming days.
 I sometimes play some soothing acoustic music whilst in there as acoustic is my favourite and really uplifts my mood.